What Is the Value of Labor?

 will start or invest in a company without something to be gained:

 What is a person's labor worth?
 It depends on what they are

 doing, what the net value of the production is, and many other

-factors--most of which cannot be easily pegged.
+factors -- some of which cannot be easily pegged.

 Now, as to the idea that a businessman who wants to hold down